List of guitar tunings: Lowered (standard)

 One and a half steps down.
-Famously used by Black Sabbath's Tony Iommi in the 1970s, as well as Carrie Brownstein, Pantera (425 Hz), Behemoth, Eyehategod, Decapitated, Architects, Dying Fetus, Anata, Corin Tucker of Sleater-Kinney, Between the Buried and Me, Limp Bizkit, Machine Head (tuned 40 cents sharp), Down, Suffocation, Venom, All That Remains, Bolt Thrower, Pete Loeffler of Chevelle on Wonder What's Next, Billy Howerdel of A Perfect Circle and Ashes Divide, Guns N' Roses on "Heartbreak Hotel" and "I Don't Care About You", Attila, Slayer on "Gemini" from Undisputed Attitude, Diabolus In Musica, the majority of God Hates Us All as well as "Cult" and "Black Serenade" from Christ Illusion, Slipknot on "Snuff", "Child of Burning Time" and "'Til We Die", and Stone Sour.
+Famously used by Black Sabbath's Tony Iommi in the 1970s, as well as Carrie Brownstein, Pantera (425 Hz), Behemoth, Eyehategod, Decapitated, Architects, Dying Fetus, Anata, Corin Tucker of Sleater-Kinney, Between the Buried and Me, Limp Bizkit, Machine Head (tuned 40 cents sharp), Down, Suffocation, Venom, Mayhem on their EP Deathcrush (445hz), All That Remains, Bolt Thrower, Pete Loeffler of Chevelle on Wonder What's Next, Billy Howerdel of A Perfect Circle and Ashes Divide, Guns N' Roses on "Heartbreak Hotel" and "I Don't Care About You", Attila, Slayer on "Gemini" from Undisputed Attitude, Diabolus In Musica, the majority of God Hates Us All as well as "Cult" and "Black Serenade" from Christ Illusion, Slipknot on "Snuff", "Child of Burning Time" and "'Til We Die", and Stone Sour.
 Also used by Kyuss on the Sons of Kyuss EP and on the songs "Isolation", "Big Bikes" and "Stage III" from Wretch.
 John Prine downtuned most of his songs to this tuning for the rest of his life following a bout with throat cancer that took a toll on his voice.
 Used by Metallica on the song "Bad Seed" from the album Reload and live performances of "The Thing That Should Not Be", blink-182 in "Obvious", Woods of Ypres and Gorguts on Considered Dead and The Erosion of Sanity.